phax/erechnung.gv.at-webservice-client/README.md

 This project contains Webservice clients for both Webservice 1.2 and Webservice 2.0 and the JAXB generated classes for the Webservice callback.

-**Note** this service is **NOT** affiliate with BRZ/Bundesrechenzentrum.
+**Note**: this service is **NOT** affiliate with BRZ/Bundesrechenzentrum.
 If you have questions or issues, please raise an Issue here.
 BRZ support will not help you on this.

 # Maven usage